Backgrounder: United Nations Declaration on the Rights of Indigenous Peoples Act

 Fisheries, oceans, aquatic habitat, and marine waterways are economically and culturally significant for Indigenous peoples.
 The sustainable use of the fishery resource, the protection of fish and fish habitat, the conservation and management of our oceans, and, through the Canadian Coast Guard, the safety of those on the water and the protection of the marine environment, are shared priorities held in common with Indigenous peoples in Canada and the Government of Canada.

-Bill C-15 will only impose obligations on the federal government.
-This proposed legislation is intended to create a framework to support the Government of Canada to further implement the Declaration.
+The United Nations Declaration on the Rights of Indigenous Peoples Act only imposes obligations on the federal government.
+It is intended to create a framework to support the Government of Canada to further implement the Declaration.

 The Truth and Reconciliation Commission called on all levels of government to adopt the Declaration as the framework for reconciliation.
 Many provincial and territorial governments in Canada are also using the Declaration as the framework for reconciliation and to actively engage with Indigenous peoples on matters that affect them.

-The preamble to Bill C-15 specifically recognizes that provincial and territorial governments have their own approaches and authorities relating to the implementation of the Declaration, and that the obligations set out in the bill apply specifically to the Government of Canada, in consultation and cooperation with Indigenous peoples.
-This includes the requirement to take all measures necessary to ensure that the laws of Canada that fall within federal authority are aligned with the Declaration, the development of an action plan by the Government of Canada, and the tabling of annual reports in Parliament.
+The preamble to this Act specifically recognizes that provincial and territorial governments have their own approaches and authorities relating to the implementation of the Declaration.
+The obligations set out in the Act apply specifically to the Government of Canada, in consultation and cooperation with Indigenous peoples.
+This includes the requirement to take all measures necessary to ensure that the laws of Canada that fall within federal authority are aligned with the Declaration, the development of an action plan, and the tabling of annual reports in Parliament.
 Together, these provide a framework for the federal government’s implementation of the Declaration.
-Nothing in the federal legislation would prevent provinces or territories from developing their own plans and approaches for implementation of the Declaration, or require them to do so.
+Nothing in the federal legislation prevents provinces or territories from developing their own plans and approaches for implementation of the Declaration, or require them to do so.

 What does implementing the Declaration mean for Canada?

-The proposed legislation will provide a shared road map for Indigenous peoples, industry, communities and government to work together.
+The United Nations Declaration on the Rights of Indigenous Peoples Act will provide a shared road map for Indigenous peoples, industry, communities and government to work together.
 It will help strengthen relations between the Government of Canada and Indigenous peoples.
 It will also ensure Indigenous rights are carefully considered in reviewing and updating federal laws that affect those rights.

 Report a problem on this page